Aniket-mon/JTR-Workshop/README.md

 # JTR-Workshop
-This is the official rerpository of "John The Ripper - hands on workshop"  hosted by the Cloud and Cybersecurity Club
+This is the official repository of "John The Ripper - hands on workshop"  hosted by the Cloud and Cybersecurity Club